jar-odoo/odoo_csv_import/readme.md

 // account_move.csv
 -------------------
-Date format should be yyyy-mm-dd invoice_line_ids/tax_ids/id
+Date format should be yyyy-mm-dd, invoice_line_ids/tax_ids/id,
-CSV header file must contain id column which contains unique xmlid, also use technical name of the fields, you can field technical name by activating Odoo developer mode and hover over particular field, where fields are one2many their header should be, line_ids/field1
+CSV header file must contain id column which contains unique xmlid, also use technical name of the fields, you can field technical name by activating Odoo developer mode and hover over particular field, where fields are one2many their header should be, line_ids/field1.

 // Linux User run .sh file
 --------------------------